graphql-python/graphql-relay-py/README.md

 ### Connections

-Helper functions are provided for both building the GraphQL types for connections and for implementing the `resolve` method for fields returning those types.
+Helper functions are provided for both building the GraphQL types for connections and for implementing the `resolver` method for fields returning those types.

  - `connectionArgs` returns the arguments that fields should provide when